 Theresa is a PSRS-covered language arts teacher who passes away prior to retirement.
 She designated her spouse, Richard, as her pre-retirement beneficiary.
 Richard and Theresa have three young children.
 Richard elects the spouse and child dependent-based survivor benefit and receives a monthly benefit for himself, and a benefit for each child.
 He will continue to receive this benefit until all three children no longer meet the eligibility requirements.
 His spouse portion of the benefit will resume when he reaches age 60, and will then be payable for the rest of his life.

 Monthly Retirement-Based Survivor Benefits

 Member Qualifications

-You must be vested (have five or more years of qualified PSRS service) at the time of your death.
+For your beneficiary to receieve monthly retirementbased survivor benefits, you must be vested (have five or more years of qualified PSRS service) at the time of your death.

 Beneficiary Qualifications